President – Class of 2014

 Holly is a marketing manager for KentuckyOne Health, providing public relations and communications support for Jewish Hospital Shelbyville and the organization’s accountable care organization, KentuckyOne Health Partners.
 Prior to joining the Jewish Hospital organization, Husband served as Bingham Fellows Director for the Leadership Louisville Foundation.
 She is a graduate of the University of Louisville.
 She and her husband, Tony, have two children – William, a research analyst for Commonwealth Bank, and Caroline, a student at Bellarmine University.
 They are active members of Centenary United Methodist Church.

 Executive Director – Class of 2012

 MaryAnn serves as Executive Director of Leadership Shelby and is the Founder and CEO of AuthenticA, LLC, a leadership coaching and consulting firm.
 She holds degrees from the University of Louisville and Florida International University.
-She has formerly worked for the U.S. Embassy in Seoul, South Korea (English Education Liaison Division), The Korea Herald English Translation Division, served as CEO of ROCK/ROCK Cares, Inc., a non-profit organization addressing the harms associated with the sex industry.
-Prior to her position at Leadership Shelby she was the senior research paralegal at Zaring & Sullivan Law Offices.
+She has worked for the U.S. Embassy in Seoul, South Korea, The Korea Herald, served as CEO of ROCK/ROCK Cares, Inc., a non-profit organization addressing the illegal sex industry and was the senior research paralegal at Zaring & Sullivan Law Offices.

 MaryAnn has served on numerous non-profit boards.
 She has been awarded six Department of Army Volunteer Service Commendations and has received the Department of Army Outstanding Civilian Service Medal.
-She also serves on the Shelby County Crime Stoppers Board, is a member of Shelby Christian Church, Shelbyville Rotary Club, the Kentucky and Shelbyville Historical Societies, Friends of Grove Hill Cemetery, American Stroke & Heart Associations, and the National Rifle Association.
+She also serves on the Shelby County Crime Stoppers Board, is a member of Shelbyville Kiwanis, Shelby County Chamber of Commerce, the Kentucky and Shelbyville Historical Societies, Friends of Grove Hill Cemetery, American Stroke & Heart Associations, and the National Rifle Association.
 She is also an active member of the acting company at the award winning Shelby County Community Theatre.